Taijj/PG-Wiki/Stories/Teen Jin Trilogy/Book1/Characters/Tarmael Curan I.md

 --- end-multi-column
 # Appearance
 Tari is an average looking skinny [[Die Nerivaner|Nerivan]] boy with shaggy shoulder long brown hair and long twisted horns.
-Rectangular glasses sit on his nose and partly hide the freckles in his bright face.
+His bright face is covered in freckles.
 He likes to wear loose shirts and sweaters with nerdy motifs, ripped jeans and simple trainers.
 Dangling from one of his pockets is a metal keychain.
 # Personality
 Tari is a [Highly Sensitive Person](https://en.wikipedia.org/wiki/Sensory_processing_sensitivity) and therefore tends to freeze in stress situations, has trouble making quick decisions, and overthinks emotional triggers.
 This sometimes makes him seem like a pushover, aloof, or lazy.
 His difficulties in finding the right words to say aren't helping in this regard, either.